open-telemetry/opentelemetry.io/content/en/docs/languages/php/getting-started.md

 and [logs][].

 This page will show you how to get started with OpenTelemetry in PHP.
-We will create a simple "roll the dice" application, then apply both zero-code and code based instrumentation to generate [traces][] and export them to the console.
+We will create a "roll the dice" application, then apply both zero-code and code based instrumentation to generate [traces][] and export them to the console.
 We will then emit some [logs][] which will also be sent to the console.